Elij4hMartin/PseudoCablePhysics-For-Godot/README.md

 # PsuedoCablePhysics-For-Godot
 This is a simple approximation of rope/cable physics for Godot 4.3 that I made for a Screamjam submission, because I couldn't find a Verlet simulation that worked with the version of Godot I was using.
+Download this project and open it in Godot 4.3 to test out the project!
+CC0 Assets used: Kenney UI Pack, Kenney Prototype Textures

 Here is the script that is responsible for the basic simulation:
 ```GDscript